 Students with two or more IP or IF grades on their transcript will be placed on academic probation.

-In situations where students cannot demonstrate extraordinary circumstances, students still have the option to withdraw from a course (with a “W” on the transcript) prior to the last day of classes.
+In situations where students cannot demonstrate extraordinary circumstances, students still have the option to withdraw from a course (with a “W” on the transcript) prior to the ninth week of the term.
 Students who choose this option must follow the policy and procedure.